maverickactuary/1actuary/content/6aboutcontact/index.md

 <!-- https://www.vault.com/blogs/consult-this-consulting-careers-news-and-views/is-boutique-consulting-right-for-you> -->

-I carry out or oversee all work, exploiting my experience and expertise in pricing, reinsurance and more.
+I do or oversee all work, exploiting my experience and expertise in pricing, reinsurance and more.

 I don't bluff, can be as hands on as you wish and come with CEO level references.